Nehemiah 5:12

 "We will restore it," they replied, "and will require nothing more from them.
 We will do as you say."
 So I summoned the priests and required of the nobles and officials an oath that they would do what they had promised.

-and require nothing more from them
+“and will require nothing more from them.

-We will do as you say
+We will do as you say.”

 So I summoned the priests

-to do what they had promised
+that they would do what they had promised.

 Persons / Places / Events